elixir-europe/human-data-maturity-model/index.markdown

             <td>Org</td>
             <td>
                 <ol>
-                    <li>No long term funding plan to support the operation of the Infrastructure.</li>
+                    <li>Requirements being gathered to create a long term funding plan to support the operation of the Infrastructure.</li>
                     <li>Developed a national plan to secure long term funding for the operation of the infrastructure, initial (4-5 year) funding has been secured.</li>
                     <li>Long term funding secured for the national infrastructure.</li>
                     <li>Long term sustainability plan in place.</li>